Pension Indexation

 Pension Indexations in the past

-This table shows all indexations since 2002, showing that all indexations have now been fully allocated, except for the 1% for 2023 which will be examined annually in order to eventually allocate it to retired members.
+This table shows all indexations since 2002, showing that there is 2% in missing indexations at this time, one for 2023 and one for 2024. , both of which will be examined annually in order to eventually allocate it to retired members.